fletcher429/Auto_Push/README.md

    sudo mv push.py /usr/local/bin/

 4. Put on your dancing shoes!
 We need to make the push script executable:
+And make it run by just typing push

    ```bash
    chmod +x /usr/local/bin/push.py